← Back

 MC1117115 (Updated) Updates to custom scripting in sites and Classic Publishing site creation

-...es to custom scripting in sites and Classic Publishing site creation SharePoint Online will disable custom scripting and block new classic publishing site creation/features starting September 15, 2025; admins can temporarily opt out until March 15, 2026[Referenced content] Security considerations of allowing custom script - SharePoint in.
+(Updated) Updates to custom scripting in sites and Classic Publishing site creation Starting September 15, 2025, custom scripting and new classic publishing sites will be restricted in SharePoint Online; key PowerShell opt-out retires March 15, 2026. ...n[Referenced content] Security considerations of allowing custom script - SharePoint in.

 MC1191924 Microsoft Entra ID: Enhance protection of the authentication experience by blocking external script injection

-Microsoft Entra ID: Enhance protection of the authentication experience by blocking external script injection Microsoft Entra sign-in pages will enforce a stricter Content Security Policy in October 2026, blocking non-Microsoft scripts and injected code to enhance protection against XSS threats.
-Introduction As part of Microsoft’s Secure Future.
+Microsoft Entra ID: Enhance protection of the authentication experience by blocking external script injection Microsoft Entra ID sign-in will enforce a stricter Content Security Policy, blocking non-Microsoft scripts and injected code, starting rollout in October 2026 to enhance security against XSS threats.
+Introduction As part of Microsoft’s .

 MC1186368 Microsoft SharePoint: Update to custom scripting governance in App Catalog site